 (Congratulations on achieving Step 2!)

 If you're really, really interested in learning about my process and techniques, my growing collection of Skillshare classes just might be what you're looking for.
 Head over to my Teaching page to learn more.
-And here's a dirty little secret: I prioritize my students on Skillshare where it comes to directly answering questions!
+And here's a dirty little secret: I prioritize my students on Skillshare where it comes to directly answering questions — and I give feedback on every project my students post!

 For the sake of your souls, please remember to thank the professionals who take the time to answer your questions!
 A quick note of thanks after a response is all it takes to stay in my good books.
 Talent and tenacity get you only so far in this industry.
 Relationships will take you the rest of the way — and showing gratitude for for those who help will ensure those relationships grow.